Psychology within Natural Sciences 2012-2013

 The last digit of the module code indicates whether the module is single, double or triple.
 The level indicates the year in which modules are normally taken, but it is often the case that students take modules from the adjacent level beneath the year of study.
 Visit the Subjects page for the general overarching rules and structure.

-Please note that the modules on offer and the requirements for progression can change from year to year and that the only combinations of modules that are guaranteed to fit in the timetable are those splits between the two departments on an approved Joint Honours (MSci and BSc).
+Please note that the modules on offer and the requirements for progression can change from year to year and that the only combinations of modules that are guaranteed to fit in the timetable are those splits between the two departments on an approved Joint Honours route (MSci and BSc).

 Level 1 modules